a runner wearing a run commute backpack

 Pack fit

 Fit is the most important factor for determining how well a pack works for running.
 A proper fit will reduce bounce and chafing and increase comfort.
-Running packs should fit high on the back and close to the body.
+Running backpacks should fit high on the back and close to the body.
 During the running stride, your hips and the shoulders twist forward and back in opposite directions, which can pull a backpack that is too low on the body in two directions at once, causing additional bouncing.
 Isolating the load to your upper back allows the backpack to travel with the motion of your rib cage without fighting the opposing movement from your hips.

 Almost all packs will fit tighter when full of gear than when empty.
 Packs will also change shape when full—the items you are carrying tend to stretch the bag away from your back, preventing the pack from following the shape of your body.
 Packs with stiffer materials and padding will deform less than packs with no structure, like running vests.
 Laptops and other large, stiff objects exaggerate this issue because they are flat and your back is curved.
 This impacts shorter people more than taller people because a given laptop is relatively larger on a shorter person’s back.
 Generally, for heavy loads and laptops, packs with more volume and structure will work better than a minimalistic pack.